vieren-power-players-malcolm-omoruyi

 For the next five years, I definitely want to continue modeling and probably get into acting as well.
 I want to dive deeper into business, specifically artificial intelligence and quantum computing.
 Lastly, I want to increase my overall real estate portfolio and dive deeper into that at well.
 I’d also like [to start] my own company to feel more on my own two feet.

-OUR POWER PLAYERS
+MORE POWER PLAYERS

-OUR POWER PLAYERS
+MORE POWER PLAYERS